CuttingEEG/EEG100Manifesto/docs/responsibility.md

     open: True

 <input type='checkbox' checked id="cb-3-6" class="cb-sa" onchange="toggleCheckboxes(event)"/>
-I commit to foster a thoughtful use of resources, equipment and data, by:
+I commit to fostering a thoughtful use of resources, equipment and data, by:

 /// html | ul.tasklist